-Founded in 1888 by the United Methodist Church, Puget Sound is a residential, national liberal arts college with approximately 2,600 undergraduate and nearly 270 graduate students.
+Founded in 1888 by the United Methodist Church, Puget Sound is a residential, national liberal arts college with approximately 2,400 undergraduate and 200 graduate students.

-Students choose from more than 1,200 courses and enjoy a student-faculty ratio of 11:1.
+Students choose from more than 1,200 courses in 50 areas of traditional and interdisciplinary areas of study, with a student-faculty ratio of 11:1.

-In 2012 Puget Sound was named one of only 40 schools included in Colleges That Change Lives.
+Puget Sound is among only 40 institutions included in Colleges That Change Lives.

 Forbes magazine named Puget Sound one of the "Top 20 Most Entrepreneurial Colleges" in the country.